Kotlin/kotlinx.coroutines/docs/debugging.md

-When an exception is rethrown between coroutines (e.g. through `withContext` or `Deferred.await` boundary), stacktrace recovery machinery tries to create a copy of the original exception (with the original exception as the cause), then rewrite stacktrace of the copy with coroutine-related stack frames (using [Throwable.setStackTrace](https://docs.oracle.com/javase/9/docs/api/java/lang/Throwable.html#setStackTrace-java.lang.StackTraceElement:A-)) and then throws resulting exception instead of the original one.
+When an exception is rethrown between coroutines (e.g. through `withContext` or `Deferred.await` boundary), stacktrace recovery machinery tries to create a copy of the original exception (with the original exception as the cause), then rewrite stacktrace of the copy with coroutine-related stack frames (using [Throwable.setStackTrace](https://docs.oracle.com/javase/9/docs/api/java/lang/Throwable.html#setStackTrace-java.lang.StackTraceElement:A-)) and then throws the resulting exception instead of the original one.

 Exception copy logic is straightforward:
-  1) If exception class implements [CopyableThrowable], [CopyableThrowable.createCopy] is used.
+  1) If the exception class implements [CopyableThrowable], [CopyableThrowable.createCopy] is used.
-  2) If exception class has class-specific fields not inherited from Throwable, the exception is not copied.
+  2) If the exception class has class-specific fields not inherited from Throwable, the exception is not copied.
-  3) Otherwise, one of the public exception's constructor is invoked reflectively with optional an `initCause` call.
+  3) Otherwise, one of the public exception's constructor is invoked reflectively with an optional `initCause` call.

 ## Debug agent

 [kotlinx-coroutines-debug](../kotlinx-coroutines-debug) module provides one of the most powerful debug capabilities in `kotlinx.coroutines`.

-This is a separate module with a JVM agent that keeps track of all alive coroutines, introspect and dump them similar to thread dump command, additionally enhancing stacktraces with information where coroutine was created.
+This is a separate module with a JVM agent that keeps track of all alive coroutines, introspects and dumps them similar to thread dump command, additionally enhancing stacktraces with information where coroutine was created.

-The full tutorial of how to use debug agent can be found in a corresponding [readme](../kotlinx-coroutines-debug/README.md).
+The full tutorial of how to use debug agent can be found in the corresponding [readme](../kotlinx-coroutines-debug/README.md).

 ### Debug agent and Android